Testing for Low Stomach Acid

 You can determine if you need HCl by a simple home test, called the bicarb test.

-Mix 1 teaspoon of bicarbonate of soda (baking soda) in water (about 6 ounces) and drink on an empty stomach, at least 2 ½ hours after a meal/snack.
-If you have sufficient levels of stomach acid, the bicarbonate will be converted into carbon dioxide gas, which will cause belching within 5-10 minutes.
+Mix 1/4 teaspoon of bicarbonate of soda (baking soda) in water (about 6 ounces) and drink on an empty stomach, first thing in the morning, before eating or drinking.
+If you have sufficient levels of stomach acid, the bicarbonate will be converted into carbon dioxide gas, which should cause belching within less than 5 minutes.
+If you have not belched within 5 minutes, stop timing.

 Low stomach acid → no belching